How to Build a 3-Month Cash Reserve for Your Business

 - Audit subscriptions.
 Most businesses have 2–3 tools they're paying for and barely using.

-- Renegotiate annual contracts.
-Vendors expect negotiation at renewal time.
-Ask for 10% off.
+- Vendors expect negotiation at renewal time.
+Call and ask for 10% off your annual contracts.
 The worst they can say is no.

 - Review recurring expenses quarterly.
 What made sense six months ago might not make sense today.